-Candidates for a Degree must pass the Matriculation Examination unless (1) they possess a Degree in Arts, not being an Honorary Degree, from any Dominion or British University, or (2) have already matriculated in the Faculty of Arts or in the Faculty of Law in this University, or (3) are Matriculants in the College of Physicians and Surgeons of Ontario.
+Candidates to enter this Faculty must pass the Matriculation Examination unless (1) they possess a Degree in Arts, not being an Honorary Degree, from any Dominion or British University, or (2) they have already matriculated in the Faculty of Arts or in the Faculty of Law in this University.

-Before presenting themselves for Examination, Candidates must produce satisfactory certificates of good conduct, and of having completed the sixteenth year of their age.
+Before presenting themselves for the Matriculation Examination, Candidates must produce satisfactory certificates of good conduct, and of having completed the sixteenth year of their age.